SilveiraAndre/SilveiraAndre/README.md

 # Hi there!
 Welcome to my profile!

-I'm Andre Silveira, a BI/SQL Developer, gratuated in Analysis and Develop Systems
+I'm Andre Silveira, a BI/SQL Specialist, gratuated in Analysis and Develop Systems

 ## About Me
 - Location: São Paulo, Brasil
-- BI/SQL Developer at Grupo Verreschi
+- BI/SQL Specialist at Grupo Verreschi
 - Graduated in Analysis and Develop Systems at Universidade Anhembi Morumbi
-- Currently studying Python and its libraries with a focus on data analysis and chart development.
+- Currently living in the UK, studying Python and its libraries with a focus on data analysis and chart development.
 A lot of interest in financial market, and .NET development

 ## Experience
 * I have more than 3 years working in Data Analysis areas, in companies references in Telemarketing, beeing responsable to analise all data of the clients on database (SQL Server) and after that build Dashboards and Reports to help and point all producion data;